RedHatOfficial/RedHatOfficial.github.io/README.md

 These criteria may be subject to change as the page evolves.

+### Criteria for featured projects

+Any project can appear in the Featured Projects section.
+To do so, the project must have a logo, as well as a straightforward and brief web description.
+Please submit your request as an ISSUE for this repo.
+No PRs, please, as updating the cards at this point in time involves changing multiple files.

 ### What about projects not on GitHub?

 This list is just for Red Hat contributions to projects hosted on GitHub.
 See https://community.redhat.com/software/ for a more comprehensive listing of Red Hat's contributions to free and open source projects, regardless of where they are hosted.

+### Hosting projects on /RedHatOfficial

+Open an issue in *this* repo, and the owners of the RedHatOfficial organization will get in touch with you.
 ## Built with

 This site was created using [Angular](https://angularjs.org/), [webpack](https://webpack.js.org/), [NPM](https://www.npmjs.com/), [Babel](https://babeljs.io/), and [Sass](https://sass-lang.com/).